RobSmyth/Git2SemVer.MSBuild.Fork/Documentation/index.md

 * .NET file and assembly versions
 * NuGet package version (including version in filename)

-Git2SemVer provide [build host](xref:build-hosts) adaptive versioning.
-On a build system (or controlled host):

-* Release branch builds are built with release versioning.
-* RC branch builds are build with `rc` pre-release versioning.
-* All other branch builds are build with `beta` pre-release versioning.

-On dev boxes (or an [uncontrolled host](xref:uncontrolled-host)):

-* All builds are built with `alpha` pre-release versions (with dev box name and dev box build number).
+The branch name determines if the build is a release build or a `alpha`/`beta`/`rc` pre-release build.

-See [Build maturity identifier](xref:maturity-identifier) for more information on `alpha`, `beta`, `rc` identifiers.
+See [Build maturity identifier](xref:maturity-identifier) for more information.

 For no limits customisation, Git2SemVer detects and executes an optional [C# script](xref:csharp-script) that can change any part of the versioning.